 STDs and Children

-A Guide for talking with kids.
+A Guide for talking with kids about STDs.

 As most parents know, it can be difficult to discuss sexually transmitted diseases (STDs) with children.
 There are many reasons for this, including the risk of the children asking embarrassing questions that the parent may not have answers for.